EmileVdHeyde/Yelp_Review_Alert/README.md

 Set up

-1. Set up docker containers (This scriot creates 4 containers; 1 kafka, 2 spark containers , 1 Zoo Keeper)
+1. Set up docker containers (This script creates 4 containers; 1 kafka, 2 spark containers , 1 Zoo Keeper)
 docker-compose up -d
 Remember to change to your IP adress
 Additionall run the python packages script which install all the needed python packages.